fitbl4nk/bl4nk.kr/content/blog/Kalmar CTF 2025 - RWX series/index.md

   - Signature packet
   - Photo ID packet
   - ...
-- `gpg.conf` file controls gpg's behavior:
+- `gpg.conf` file controls GPG's behavior:
   - `list-options`: Tag for setting options when executing `gpg --list-keys`
-    - `show-photos`: Display photos attached to PGP keys when listing keys
+    - `show-photos`: Enable displaying photos attached to PGP keys when listing keys
   - `photo-viewer`: Tag specifying the program to use for displaying photos attached to PGP keys
   - `list-keys`: If this option is in `gpg.conf`, automatically displays key list when executing `gpg`

-The explanation switches between gpg and PGP, but they're implemented to be compatible, so it's not incorrect.
+The explanation switches between GPG and PGP, but they're implemented to be compatible, so it's not incorrect.

 Save the following content to `/home/user/.gnupg/gpg.conf`: